coderefinery/git-intro/_episodes/05-branches.md

 - We see branching points and merging points.
 - Often we call the main line development `master`.
 - Other than this convention there is nothing special about `master`, it is just a branch.
-- Commits form a directed acyclic graph.
+- Commits form a directed acyclic graph (we have left our the arrows to avoid confusion about the time arrow).

 A group of commits that create a single narrative are called a **branch**.
-There are different branching strategies, but it's easy to think that a branch tells the story of a feature.
-E.g. "new login workflow" or "fixing bug in matrix inversion algorithm" might be logical branches.
+There are different branching strategies, but it is useful to think that a branch tells the story of a feature, e.g. "new login workflow" or "fixing bug in matrix inversion algorithm".

 ---